shopware5/devdocs/source/designers-guide/configuration-using-theme-php/index.md

 ### Further customization

-Helper methods like `createTab()` or `createFieldSet()` are creating ExtJs components for you so that you don't have to write any JavaScript code while creating your theme configuration.
-The method `createFieldSet()` accepts a third optional parameter which is an attributes array.
-This array can contain several ExtJs properties which can customize a fieldset.
+Helper methods like `createTab()` or `createFieldSet()` automatically create ExtJs components for you, so that you don't have to write any JavaScript code when creating your theme configuration.
+The `createFieldSet()` method accepts a third optional parameter which is an attributes array.
+This array can contain several ExtJs properties which can customize a field set.

-This attributes array creates a two-column layout for the fieldset from the previous example:
+This attributes array creates a two-column layout for the field set from the previous example:

 ```
 $fieldset = $this->createFieldSet(